Disney World is known as the Most Magical Place on Earth, and for good reason!

 There’s SO much planning that goes into a Disney World trip.
 Sometimes, having to figure out all the nitty-gritty details of your trip can make it a little less magical.
 You’ve got to make a lot of choices when planning your trip.
 When to go?
 Where to stay?
 What to do?
 Where to eat?
 What on EARTH is a Park Pass?
 Luckily, we’re here to make it a little less overwhelming for you.

-One of the things that you’ll also want to become very familiar with is Disney World’s Park Pass Reservation System, which was implemented when the parks reopened last summer.
+One of the things that you’ll also want to become very familiar with is Disney World’s Park Pass Reservation System, which was implemented after the parks reopened in 2020.
 In order to visit a Disney World theme park, you currently have to reserve a pass for the specific park you want to go to on the specific day you want to visit for every member of your party.
 Passes for certain parks can book up far in advance, so you’ll want to decide EARLY (sometimes months in advance) where you want to go on each day of your trip.
-This is especially important for big events like the Fourth of July and the 50th Anniversary which we’ve started to see fill up.
+This is especially important for big events like the Fourth of July, Halloween, and Christmas.

 4. Disney World Is Huge

-Some have unexpected quirks, like serious waits especially for the Skyliner, that you’ll want to be prepared for.
-The key here is to take a look at what hotel you’ll be staying at and what transportation options are available to/from the parks from there.
-Then be sure to plan ahead and give yourself extra time to get to and from the places you’ll be going to account for those long lines.
+Some have unexpected quirks, like serious waits, especially for the Skyliner, that you’ll want to be prepared for.
+The key here is to take a look at what hotel you’ll be staying at and what transportation options are available to/from the parks.
+Then, be sure to plan ahead and give yourself extra time to get to and from the places you’ll be going to account for those long lines.

 5. It’s Expensive

-Alright, we know we’re hitting you with a shocker with this one 😉.
-Disney World is expensive.
-And, it gets more and more pricey over time with ticket price increases (though it’s been a minute since we’ve seen one) and food price increases.
-For example, our beloved spring rolls from Adventureland recently got a whopping $2 increase.
+Alright, we know we’re hitting you with a shocker with this one. 😉 Disney World is expensive.
+And, it gets more and more pricey over time with ticket price increases and food price increases.
+For example, last year, our beloved spring rolls from Adventureland got a whopping $2 increase.